stefanspringer1/SwiftGuide/README.md

 _Question 2:_ Why isn't this necessary for other natively compiling languages like Rust or Go, but for Swift?

-_Answer:_ The special thing about Swift on Windows is that Swift is implemented as a language with equal rights to C++ etc. so to speak, with direct access to all Windows libraries.
+_Answer:_ The special thing about Swift on Windows is that Swift is implemented as a language with "equal rights to C++" so to speak, with direct access to all Windows libraries.
 The Swift runtime and standard library are implemented using direct calls into the Windows APIs, not emulating things like process startup, allowing a more "bare metal" environment compared to other environments.
 Swift on Windows is therefore a "true" native solution for Windows programming.
 This kind of system integration does not exist with Rust and Go.

 #### Distribution of compiled programs under Windows